jmquigley/util.fixture/README.md

 - `.basedir` - the root temporary directory for all tests.
 This can be changed as an option to the function constructor
 - `.cleanup()` - static method on the class that removes the base directory and and all artifacts copied there.
 Generally this would be used at the end of ALL testing.
 In [ava] this would be done in the `test.after.always` function.
+- `.data` - if the fixture contains a file named `data.list` or a text file named by the `dataFile` option, then it will be processed and placed here.
+This is an Array object when defined.
 - `.dir` - the location of the temporary directory created for this fixture.
 - `.files` - an array of files that were found within the fixture and placed into the temporary `.dir`.
+- `.name` - the name of the requested fixture.
+This is the first string parameter to the Fixture constructor.
-- `.obj` - if the fixture contains `obj.json` or a JSON file named by the `dataFile` option, then it is parsed and the contents of that JSON are stored here.
+- `.obj` - if the fixture contains `obj.json` or a JSON file named by the `jsonFile` option, then it is parsed and the contents of that JSON are stored here.
 The JSON file will go through template replacement before it is parsed.
 - `.read({filename}): string` - Reads the contents of one of the files within the fixture and returns it as a string.
 The filename is a relative path within the fixture (the absolute path is resolved by the class).
+This is the contents of the file after it has been processed through template replacement.
 - `.src` - the absolute directory path for the fixture files.
 - `.toString()` - returns a string that shows the internal representation of the fixture.
 It will show all of these attributes and the options that were passed to the class when it was instantiated.